Valkryst/Schillsaver/README.md

           to be roughly 2GB.

 	* Settings - Encoding:
-		* Check the config file generated on the first start of the program.
+		* Check the config file generated on the first start of the program or the settings menu.

 	* Settings - Decoding:
-		* Check the config file generated on the first start of the program.
+		* Check the config file generated on the first start of the program or the settings menu.

 * **Version B**: